-Would you like to be part of a not-so-distant future where treatment are specifically designed for each one of us?
+Would you like to be part of a not-so-distant future where treatments are specifically designed for each one of us?

 As recent events have shown, public health is everyone’s responsibility.

 Susceptibility to infections and other diseases, their progression and severity, as well as response to medical therapies and vaccines are highly variable from one individual to another.
 It is crucial to assess the genetic and environmental parameters that determine a healthy immune system.

 The Healthy Human Global Project - Hong Kong (HHGP - Hong Kong) is a research study aiming to define the boundaries of a healthy immune system.